 People are increasingly used to seeing video every day, and demand better and more imaginative video.
 In short, whether a video film is created for marketing purposes, trade shows, fund-raising or training, it needs to be very well-made.
 And it is the job of an experienced video producer to advise his clients how that can be done, how targets can be met and how much it will cost.

-The first video is a compilation of some recent work, the other three are very different examples for different kinds of clients
+The three videos are very different examples for different kinds of clients